EvanCin/CSCB09/assignments/a2/readme.md

 3. __getNumProcesses()__ returns the number of active processes from /proc/stat.
 It opens the /proc/stat file and reads until it gets to the process line and retrieves the process number.
    __displayCompositeTable(int numProcesses, int pid)__ displays the table corresponding to the user arg --composite.
-It opens the directory /proc/pid/fd and goes through all the pids and their relevant file descriptors.
-It uses readlink() and stat()
+It opens the directory /proc/pid/fd using functions from dirent.h and goes through all the pids and their relevant file descriptors.
+It uses          readlink() from unistd.h and stat() from sys/stat.h to get inode and filename

 __How the program was written:__ <br />